 Devil’s Nose, in Hawkins County, Tennessee, is the highest peak, at its saddle, in the county.
 How it is named?
 I have heard two stories.
 From the east, the mountain looks like a crooked nose coming out of the ground.
 The other story is that someone got lost on the mountain and never returned.
 Someone asked, “Where is he?”
 The answer was, “Only the devil knows.”

 This Appalachian Irishman has hiked Devil’s Nose, since his high school days.
-The uncle of a friend owned property at the southwest base of the mountain.
+A friend's uncle owned property, at the southwest base of the mountain.
 We boys would hike up “the Nose” from his property.
 Later owners still allow us to hike from the same property.
-In 2002, I began keeping record of my usual annual hikes up “the Nose.”
+In 2002, I began keeping record, of my usual annual hikes up “the Nose.”

 My 10th hike up Devil’s Nose, since 2002, was on 11/29/2013.
 The weather was cool and clear – almost perfect.
 If it had been a little cooler, as in 20F or so, the weather would have been perfect.

-In recent years, only my youngest brother has been brave enough to venture up “the Nose” with me.
-The following are photos from our 11/29/2013 hike.
+In recent years, only my youngest brother has been brave enough, to venture up “the Nose” with me.
+The following are photographs from our 11/29/2013 hike.

 The first two are of my brother and me, at what he calls “the Samson Rock.”
 This is a rock formation, as we hike up the southwest side.